siralam/LoopingViewPager/README.md

 2. Last updated in less than 3 years
 3. Good infinite looping effect
 4. Configurable auto-scroll
-5. ViewPager that supports fixed aspect ratio
-6. Good support with Page Indicators
+5. Good support with Page Indicators

-Especially for 6, even some of them supports, they provide built-in indicators only; or does not tell user how to implement their own indicator.
+Especially for 5, even some of them supports, they provide built-in indicators only; or does not tell user how to implement their own indicator.
 I wrote this library to tackle all of these problems I faced after trying a whole day with other libraries.

 ## Usage